Feminist ‘Maxim’ Model Emily Sears Bursts Out Of Too-Tight Sports Bra On Instagram

 While Emily Sears may have staked a claim to being one of the premier feminist models on planet Earth, she’s also not above promotional partnerships to maintain her high profile.
-Frequently taking to popular social media platform Instagram to cement her status as an influencer via sensual snapshots — snapshots which certainly titillate her audience — the buxom blond bombshell clearly knows the secret to prolonged success.
+Frequently taking to popular social media platform Instagram to cement her status as an influencer via sensual snapshots — which certainly titillate her audience — the buxom blond bombshell clearly knows the secret to prolonged success.

 Now, in her most recent Instagram image, the model appears in a skintight sports bra and matching athletic pants.
 Captured from the waist up, Emily puts her feminine assets on full display, deep cleavage being a focal point of the picture.
 Raising one hand to her ear to brush away a stray lock of hair, Emily Sears sports a coy, crooked smile as she gazes into the camera lens, channeling a deep sensuality as she does so.
 In her other hand, she lightly grips a partially unwrapped protein bar — the promotional product responsible for this update.